Time Zones in South Sudan

 how many time zones does South Sudan have?

-South Sudan has one time zone.
-The entire country uses Africa/Juba (UTC+2), so cities such as Juba, Wau, Malakal, Yei, and Yambio all share the same local time.
+South Sudan has one time zone for the entire country.
+It uses Africa/Juba, which runs on UTC+2 all year, so cities such as Juba, Yei, Malakal, Wau, and Aweil all share the same local time.

 does South Sudan use daylight saving time?

 South Sudan is UTC+2.
-This means local time in South Sudan is two hours ahead of Coordinated Universal Time.
+This means local time in South Sudan is two hours ahead of Coordinated Universal Time throughout the entire year.

-South Sudan uses the SSP (Pound).
-This is the national currency used for local pricing, transport, services, and everyday transactions across the country.
+South Sudan uses the SSP, known as the Pound.
+This is the national currency used for local pricing, payments, budgeting, and financial transactions within the country.

 The international dialing code for South Sudan is +211.
-You use this code when calling South Sudan from another country, whether you are reaching a business contact, government office, hotel, or family member.
+You use this country code when calling South Sudan from abroad, whether you are contacting a business, government office, hotel, or local mobile number.

-is there a time difference between Juba and other cities in South Sudan?
+is the time the same across all cities in South Sudan?

-No, there is no time difference between Juba and other cities in South Sudan.
-Juba, Winejok, Yei, Malakal, Wau, Kuacjok, Pajok, Gogrial, Yambio, and Aweil all use Africa/Juba (UTC+2).
+Yes, the time is the same across all listed cities in South Sudan.
+Juba, Winejok, Yei, Malakal, Wau, Kuacjok, Pajok, Gogrial, Yambio, and Aweil all follow Africa/Juba (UTC+2).